A personal arranged overdraft could help tide you over for a short while, in case your funds dip a little too low

 If you’re looking to borrow money, it is important you compare and choose the right options for you based on your circumstances.
 Your borrowing options.

-If you already have an arranged overdraft with us and you’re registered with Internet Banking you can apply to increase your arranged overdraft online today.
+If you already have an arranged overdraft you can apply to increase, decrease or remove your arranged overdraft from your Internet bank account.

 An Arranged Overdraft is an arranged overdraft limit based on your personal circumstances and agreed with us in advance.
 You must be 18 or over to have an Arranged Overdraft.

 If you have a Club Lloyds, Classic, Silver, Gold, Platinum, Premier, Student, Graduate, or Select account you could apply for an Arranged Overdraft.